rana-sylvatica/OFOF1/README.md

 ![image](https://user-images.githubusercontent.com/95242582/177422742-10cc2180-853b-4335-b5df-835c6af1c75a.png)

 A complete build requires 4 corner standoffs, 5 bottom standoffs, and 5 top standoffs.
-Note that there are three different versions of the corner and top standoffs:
+Note that there are two different versions of the corner and top standoffs:
-The ones labeled "reg" are for the regular OFOF1 build with an aluminum top panel.
-The ones labeled "reg_acrylic" are for a regular OFOF1 build with a 3mm thick top panel (usually made of acrylic).
-Finally, the ones labeled "alt" are for the OFOF1_alt build.
+The ones labeled "tall" are for the regular OFOF1 build with an aluminum top panel.
+The ones labeled "short" are for the OFOF1_alt build.
+If using a 3mm top panel (acrylic, wood, etc.) the standoffs will need to be filed down approx. 1 mm to fit properly.

 Files for these are provided in STL format, both as individual parts for at-home printing and panelized parts for ordering.

-If you do not like the open-frame look of the controller, there are 3D printable files for all three configurations (reg, reg_acrylic, and alt) that provide solid sidewalls.
+If you do not like the open-frame look of the controller, there are 3D printable files for three configurations (regular, regular with acrylic/3mm thick top panel, and alt) that provide solid sidewalls.
 These replace the standoffs described above.
-The STL files provided are arranged for an Ender3-sized build platform.
-If you are trying to print them on a smaller printer than that, open up the file in your slicer program of choice and split to objects and rearrange as needed.
+The STL files contain several parts, so open in your slicer program of choice to separate.
+If arranged as shown it is possible to print all parts at the same time on an Ender3-sized print bed.

 ![image](https://user-images.githubusercontent.com/95242582/189029996-b5907c07-617e-4658-ab5c-ccc28bf42d56.png)

+Also included are files for sidewalls that can be printed in one piece in resin by JLC.

+Note: if using an aluminum bottom panel it may be preferable to cover the underside in non-conductive material (painter's tape, paint, full-sheet sticker paper, etc) to prevent accidental shorting across hotswap sockets on particularly agressive keystrokes that may bend the PCB.

 ## Buttons